nixworks/public/news/2011/04/7/README.md

 China confirms the detained artist, Ai Weiwei, is being investigated for &quot;economic crimes&quot; as another activist alleges he was tortured while in jail.

 ### [Politicians in Montreal call for French rock star Bertrand Cantat to be denied entry after Theatre du Nouveau Monde hires him for some plays by Sophocles. ](/news/2011/04/7/politicians-in-montreal-call-for-french-rock-star-bertrand-cantat-to-be-denied-entry-after-tha-c-ac-tre-du-nouveau-monde-hires-him-for-some-pla.md)
-_Context: Bertrand Cantat, Sophocles, Théâtre du Nouveau Monde, city of Montreal_
+_Context: Bertrand Cantat, Sophocles, Theatre du Nouveau Monde, city of Montreal_

 ### [Eurozone interest rates are raised to 1.25 per cent from the record low of 1 per cent by the European Central Bank (ECB) amid concerns this could cause problems for countries such as Portugal and the Republic of Ireland. ](/news/2011/04/7/eurozone-interest-rates-are-raised-to-1-25-per-cent-from-the-record-low-of-1-per-cent-by-the-european-central-bank-ecb-amid-concerns-this.md)
 European Central Bank increases eurozone interest rates for the first time since 2008 and admits it will be &quot;unwelcome&quot; for weaker economies.